dwcoates/pygn-mode/README.md

 Default mouse bindings are provided:

- * mouse-2 — `pygn-mode-mouse-display-variation-gui-board`
+ * mouse-2 — `pygn-mode-mouse-display-variation-board`
- * double-mouse-2 — `pygn-mode-mouse-display-variation-gui-board-inclusive`
+ * double-mouse-2 — `pygn-mode-mouse-display-variation-board-inclusive`

-In English, clicking the middle mouse button on a move in a GUI Emacs displays a board image computed before that move was made.
+In English, clicking the middle mouse button on a move in Emacs displays a board image computed before that move was made.
 Double-clicking the mouse button on a move displays a board after that move was made.

 In addition, the mouse wheel (buttons 4/5) is bound to `pygn-mode-next-move`